andreasvarga/MatrixPencils.jl/docs/src/index.md

 [10] F. De Terán, F. M. Dopico, D. S. Mackey, Spectral equivalence of polynomial matrices and the Index Sum Theorem, Linear Algebra and Its Applications, vol. 459, pp. 264-333, 2014.

-[11] A. Varga, On computing the Kronecker structure of polynomial matrices using Julia, June 2020, [arXiv:2006.06825](https://arxiv.org/pdf/2006.06825).
+[11] A. Varga, On computing the Kronecker structure of polynomial and rational matrices using Julia, 2020, [arXiv:2006.06825](https://arxiv.org/pdf/2006.06825).

+[12] A. Varga.
+A Schur method for pole assignment.
+IEEE Trans. on Automatic Control, vol. 26, pp. 517-519, 1981.

+[13] A. Varga.
+On stabilization methods of descriptor systems.
+Systems & Control Letters, vol. 24, pp.133-138, 1995.

+[14] B. Kågström and P. Van Dooren.
+Additive decomposition of a transfer function with respect to a specified region.
+In M. A. Kaashoek, J. H. van Schuppen, and A. C. M. Ran (Eds.), Signal Processing, Scattering and Operator Theory, and Numerical Methods, Proc. of MTNS 1989, Amsterdam, The Netherlands, vol. 3, pp. 469–477.
+Birhhäuser, Boston, 1990.